PhD, University of California, San Diego

-Fellowship awarded to support work towards a PhD in Music Composition at UCSD
+Fellowship awarded to support work towards a PhD in Music Composition at University of California, San Diego

 CAROLYN CHEN was born in New Jersey and lives in Los Angeles.
 Her parents are from Taiwan.
 They are naturalized US citizens and live in San Jose, California.